Valérie Van Ryckeghem

 Valérie Van Ryckeghem (born 21 August 1975) is a professional golfer from Belgium.

+Career

 Van Ryckeghem turned professional on November 1, 1995.
 She played on the Ladies European Tour 1996–2002, where she earned her first win in 1997.
 She finished in the top-10 11 times, but a second victory proved elusive.
 She ranked 8th on the LET Order of Merit in 2000.

 After retiring from the LET, Van Ryckeghem became one of the pros of the Royal Zoute Golf Club.